LSEG-API-Samples/Example.WebSocketAPI.Posting.TRCC/README.md

 ## Application Overview

 This example shows how to writing an application to contribute your data to TRCC using [Elektron WebSocket API](https://developers.refinitiv.com/elektron/websocket-api) through Thomson Reuters Enterprise Platform (TREP).
 The example just connects to TREP via a WebSocket connection, then sends an off-stream post to contribute item to TRCC server via that TREP.
-The application is implemented with Python language, but the main concept and post message structures are the same for all technologies.
+The project are implemented with Python language for both console and Jupyter Notebook applications, but the main concept and post message structures are the same for all technologies.

 If you are interested to contribute data using the RSSL connection (with or without TREP), please visit the following series of Elektron SDK and TRCC based on your prefer API:
 * [Contributing your data to Thomson Reuters article](https://developers.refinitiv.com/article/contributing-your-data-thomson-reuters).